internetstandards/toolbox-wiki/DMARC-how-to.md

     IgnoreHosts /etc/opendmarc/ignore.hosts
     HistoryFile /var/run/opendmarc/opendmarc.dat
     Socket inet:54321@localhost

+For more information about these configuration parameters, take a look at [its man page](https://manpages.debian.org/unstable/opendmarc/opendmarc.conf.5.en.html).

 Make sure the file **/etc/opendmarc/ignore.hosts** contains all hosts that you trust.
 The e-mail coming from these hosts will not be checked by OpenDMARC: